mmartinov-equinix/terraform-equinix-network-edge-as-mpls-pe-and-segment-routing/README.md

 ### How to check:
    * Use Equinix Fabric GUI or Terraform outputs to monitor all components status.
    * Cisco 8000v configuration status checks:
-      * Status check: R1 & R3
+      * Status check: for R1 & R3
         ```
          * show isis neighbors                                                   # Check and ensure ISIS neighbors are up and running
          * show ip bgp vpnv4 all summary                                         # Check and ensure MPBGP neighbors are up and running